MarkZohar3/floating-rock-jobs/README.md

-# FriendshipCountdown
+# Floating Rock Jobs

 Just getting started.

-This is an app that will allow you to input list of friends and then have a countdown reminder of who you haven't contacted more than a desired period (you can set default or custom time per person).
+This app will scrape and list jobs.
+Project will be dedicated to a person, who inspired me with their strength and gave me motivation to become better.

 ## Tech Stack